 He wasn’t looking in my direction but still managed to keep the gun aimed at my head.
 He wouldn’t be giving me another chance to escape.

 I didn’t really think he meant to kill me—he would have done it by now—but he also could have left me for dead last night.
 Which meant he must want something.

 But what could he want with a beastly creature like me?

-Perhaps it was my shocking white skin and hair that had intrigued him, although I highly doubted it.
-More likely, it was the simple fact that I was a woman, one of the few left in a dying world, and the small chance that I could be a Daughter.
+I could think of only one possible explanation: the simple fact I was a woman, one of the few left in this dying world, and the small chance I could be a Daughter.

-But there was still the chance of outlaws living in hiding, like my mother.
+Normally, Daughters of the King were carefully collected and hoarded by the government, like precious objects, like material treasures, but there was still the chance of outlaws living in hiding, like my mother.
 Maybe that’s what he thought I was.
-Maybe I could even convince him of it, which would be sure to secure my safety.
+Maybe I could convince him of it, which would help secure my safety.
 For a little while, at least.

 “What happened?”
 I croaked, my mouth dry.